PathVisio/pathvisio.github.io/pages/tutorial_page/tutorials.md

 ## Select an Identifier Mapping Database
 Individual databases have their own unique identifiers for genes, proteins, genetic variants, metabolites, and metabolic reactions.
-The identifier mapping database [BridgeDb](https://bridgedb.github.io/) makes it possible to map between the different biological databases.
+The database identifier mapping service [BridgeDb](https://bridgedb.github.io/) makes it possible to map between the different biological databases.
 PathVisio can make use of the mapping data.

 The latest linksets for multiple species are available for download [here](https://bridgedb.github.io/data/gene_database/).
 Download the linksets you need.
 For example, the Gene / Protein ID mapping linkset starting with "Hs" is the human linkset.
 You can additionally download the Interaction and Metabolite ID mapping databases.